lucassoaresoliveiraa/lucassoaresoliveiraa/README.md

 ## I'm Lucas Soares!

-- 🔥 Web Developer & Always looking to understand and improve in new technologies!
+- 🔥 Back-End Developer & Always looking to understand and improve in new technologies!

 - 🔭 Looking for new experience.